 Researchers applied estrogen patches to premenopausal women with schizophrenia over an eight-week period.
-Following this period, the women experienced less hallucinations and delusions.
+Following this period, the women experienced fewer hallucinations and delusions.
 They also demonstrated improved social skills and a new sense of initiative.

 Many previous studies that investigated the treatment of schizophrenia resulted in inconsistent findings, with positive outcomes that could not be replicated.
 Consequently, schizophrenia is largely misunderstood.
 Yet, this new Israeli study was able to replicate and confirm the results discovered by Dr. Jayashri Kulkarni, Professor of Psychiatry at The Alfred and Monash University in Australia.
 The link between estrogen patches and an improvement in schizophrenia symptoms in women has now been scientifically verified.